 - The stiffer the shanks, the greater the leverage.
 Fixed shanks are the toughest.

 Bits can be made from a variety of different materials.
 The material that you choose is important because your horse will like certain ones more than others so he or she will be more willing to accept certain types of bits.

-There is a bit of a debate as to how important the type of material in terms of promoting salivation.
-Generally, materials that oxidize and rust will promote salivation due to the taste of them and horse’s may prefer their taste.
-However, also the skill of the rider’s hands on the horse should promote relaxation of the jaw.
+There is a bit of a debate as to how important the type of material is in terms of promoting salivation.
+Generally, materials that oxidize and rust will promote salivation due to their taste, which horses may prefer.
+However, the skill of the rider’s hands on the horse should also promote relaxation of the jaw.
 The horse will naturally then chew at the bit and salivate regardless of the material.

-Also, certain materials may actually not healthy for your horses so you want to stay away from them.
-For example, nickel in bits has been known to cause allergic reactions and mouth sores.
+Be aware that certain materials are unhealthy for your horses, so you want to stay away from them.
+For example, nickel in bits have been known to cause allergic reactions and mouth sores.